Law Enforcement Steps Up Patrols during Holiday Season

 Leandra’s Law (the Child Passenger Protection Act) is a state law making it an automatic felony on the first offense to drive drunk with a person 15 or younger inside the vehicle.
 The law was named after 11-year-old Leandra Rosado, who was killed on the Henry Hudson Parkway on October 11, 2009, when she was a passenger in a car driven by an intoxicated driver.

-Last weekend alone, the Suffolk County Sheriff’s Office arrested eleven drivers from impaired driving and will continue being on patrol during the holiday season – including checkpoints with partner agencies.
+Last weekend alone, the Suffolk County Sheriff’s Office arrested eleven drivers for impaired driving and will continue being on patrol during the holiday season – including checkpoints with partner agencies.